By Margaret Torres on Dec 13, 2017 6:00:00 AM

 In Sapper’s case, we’ve seen strong b2b email CTA's convert at up to 30 and 40%.
 That’s huge!

 Before jumping into the critical elements of a killer CTA, I’ve got a little disclaimer—Not every CTA will automatically bump your conversion rate so high.
-There are a lot of factors at play.
+There are a lot of factors at play in lead prospecting.

 The Success of Your Call to Action Depends on a Few Different Variables: